For the Benefit of Future Generations

 Choosing to donate your body for the purpose of medical education and research is a supremely compassionate gesture.

-Donations can be made by an individual (over the age of 18) through self-registering or a body may be donated by an authorized family member or other designee after death.
+Donations can be made by an individual (over the age of 18) through self-registering or a donation can be made by an authorized family member or other designee after death.

 The Human Gift Registry is a whole body donation program; organ donors cannot be whole body donors.